mannreis/netcdf-c/docs/nczarr.md

 # Appendix A. Building NCZarr Support {#nczarr_build}

 Currently the following build cases are known to work.
 Note that this does not include S3 support.
-A separate tabulation of S3 support is in the document cloud.md.
+A separate tabulation of S3 support is in the document _cloud.md_.

 <table>
 <tr><td><u>Operating System</u><td><u>Build System</u><td><u>NCZarr</u>